 1. Enhancing Product Titles

-One of the easiest ways to optimize your site for SEO is through adding keywords to your h1s.
+One of the easiest ways to optimize your site for SEO is by adding keywords to your h1s.
 Say you sell dog toys – instead of having a product named “rope,” you could try out “durable rope toys for dogs” or anything of that nature.
 According to Shopify, you have up to 70 characters to work with.

 2. Extending Page Copy

 Depending on what theme you are using on your site, you should have the ability to add extra copy to your different page types – homepage, categories, products, etc.

 In addition to giving a basic description of the product, it is also a good place to squeeze in more keywords, links to other relevant pages, additional information on your business, and more.

 For years, there has been chatter in the marketing industry on what word count is ideal for SEO, and while we have read everything from 250 to 2,000 words, our professional opinion is that it’s ideal to have at least 500 words on every page.